 Being clear about your goals and what you want to achieve will help you to understand your priorities.
 Once you know what your priorities are you can let go of the other things that take up your time.
 There may be times when you realise you need to let go of a priority to allow another one in.
 My blog was abandoned for a little while but all for the greater good.

 The best way to feel in control of your workload is to understand what is involved.
 Before I started to write my latest book I created the table of contents.
 Chapter titles, headings and subheadings.
-This will allow me to write 90,000 words in seven months.
+This will allow me to write 90,000 words in six months.
 Planning the content before starting has been invaluable.

 Scheduling time for each chapter of my book and for my college work has been the only way to fit it all in.
 I sit down in front of my calendar each month and plan out a month or six weeks in advance.
 By doing this it eliminates any overwhelm that can come from a high workload.
 When I schedule the work I can see how it fits in.
 If it didn’t’ fit in I would have to eliminate something.

 Lesson Learnt: Focus on the things that matter, don’t waste precious time on things that won’t help you achieve your goals.
 Sometimes it is necessary to let go of important things to make space for others..

 When I get busy it is easy to drop the good habits that I have worked hard to create.